 The bicycle allowance: what is it?

-The bicycle allowance is primarily intended for cyclists to cover costs.
+- The bicycle allowance is primarily intended for cyclists to cover costs.
 In addition, a bicycle allowance stimulates employees to jump on their bikes more often for commuting.
 And the more cycling employees, the more joy… and benefits.

-- For the bicycle allowance, the employer may deduct an amount of up to 0.24 euros per kilometre as a 100% deductible business expense.
+- For the bicycle allowance, the employer may deduct an amount of up to 0.27 euros per kilometre as a 100% deductible business expense.
 This reduces the company profit and therefore also the corporate tax, which is a considerable advantage for the company.
 Moreover, the bicycle allowance is free of social security contributions.

 - The bicycle allowance only applies to the kilometres travelled to and from work.
 But which route does the employee take?
 The company looks for the best road together with the employee.
 Because the shortest way is not always the safest!

-Many kilometres on your record
+Registering the kilometres on your account

 Bicycle allowance + bicycle leasing = an ideal combo